You’ve taken in a lot of information.

 7. Your Marketing is … Not So Good

 Last, but not least, in order to make money, you have to know how to sell.

 Marketing doesn’t have to be sleazy.
 It all depends on how you use it.

 I like to stay as honest as possible in my marketing.
 And if you’re reading this article, I think you want that, too.

 Your readers won’t automatically flock to buy your products and services.

 Think about all of the products you’ve never bought.
 Life gets in the way.
-You have to help people take action right away.

 Start thinking about how you can market what you do better.